connk95/Message-Board-Frontend---Vue/README.md

    cd Message-Board-Frontend---Vue
    ```

-3. Run the app and view in your browser (You must have a backend running simultaneously!):
+3. Run the app and view in your browser:
    ```
    npm run start
    ```